 Force can produce the following effects:

-1. Change in Shape
+1. Change in Shape of an Object (Deformation)

 3. Change in Direction